Cocoa, Florida

-Cocoa is a city in Brevard County, Florida.
-The population was 19,041 at the 2020 United States Census.
-It is part of the Palm Bay–Melbourne–Titusville Metropolitan Statistical Area.
+Cocoa is a city in Brevard County, Florida, United States.
+Its population was 19,041 at the 2020 United States census, up from 17,140 at the 2010 census.
+It is part of the Palm Bay-Melbourne-Titusville, Florida Metropolitan Statistical Area.

 History

 Etymology

 Several stories circulate among Cocoa old timers as to how the town got its name.
 One story says that the mail used to come by river boat and was placed in an empty tin box labeled Baker's Cocoa.
 The box was nailed to a piling in the river next to downtown.
-Additionally, an early hotel in the area, located on the Indian River lagoon, was named Cocoa House.
-Another story speaks of an elderly African American woman who lived on the banks of the Indian River.
+Additionally, an early hotel in the area, located on the Indian River Lagoon, was named Cocoa House.
+Another story speaks of an elderly African-American woman who lived on the banks of the Indian River.
 She would supply hot cocoa to sailors traversing the Indian River.
-It was said, the sailors approaching her house would yell out "Cocoa!
-Cocoa!" alerting the woman that they were present and wanted the beverage.
+The sailors approaching her house were said to yell out "Cocoa!, Cocoa!", alerting the woman that they were present and wanted the beverage.

-19th Century
+19th century

 In 1885, the S. F. Travis Hardware store opened.
 As of 2023, the business remains open.
-Cocoa's business district was mostly destroyed by fire in 1890.
-But soon, significant development was stimulated by the extension of the Jacksonville, St. Augustine, and Indian River Railway to Cocoa.
+Cocoa's business district was mostly destroyed by fire in 1890, but significant development soon was stimulated by the extension of the Jacksonville, St. Augustine, and Indian River Railway to Cocoa.

 The city was chartered on October 1, 1895.
 In the winter of 1894–1895, Cocoa had an economic setback when the "Great Freeze" destroyed the citrus crop and forced many citrus workers to seek new jobs.
 By 1903, the population of Cocoa had declined to 382.

 Early 20th Century

 In the 1910s, population growth in Cocoa accelerated.
 The state business directory of 1911–1912 stated the population was 550.

-In October 1918, the mayor of Cocoa proclaimed that all places of assembly, including schools, churches, and movies be closed to avoid spreading the Spanish flu.
+In October 1918, the mayor of Cocoa proclaimed that all places of assembly, including schools, churches, and movies, be closed to avoid spreading the Spanish flu.

-By 1925, the population was estimated at 1,800.
+By 1925, its population was estimated at 1,800.
 By 1930, despite the Great Depression, the population had risen to 2,200.